Soundproof Partitions & Acoustic Dividers for Office Spaces

 If nothing else, adding fabric and soft materials has been proven to improve the acoustic quality inside of rooms.
 And since open-concept offices are particularly vulnerable to echoing, you might as well try to fill the space.

 However, if the office decor isn’t exactly up to you, you could always just take care of your own space to the extent that you’re allowed to.
-Getting something like a white noise machine could greatly reduce distractions and increase your productivity.
+Getting something like noise-canceling earplugs or a white noise machine could greatly reduce distractions and increase your productivity.
 And you could even use one with your headphones in, so as not to disturb your coworkers.

 Ultimately, it’s up to you to make your work days as pleasant as possible.
 So I encourage you to look for soundproofing solutions that suit your needs and are permissible at your own office.